samschloegel/sound-reference/src/networking/concepts/addresses.md

 :::

-We generally work in private networks called LANs, which are commonly limited to `192.168.X.X` or `10.X.X.X`
+We generally work in private networks called LANs, which are commonly limited to `192.168.X.X` or `10.X.X.X`.

+`192.168.X.X` is the factory-default address range on most products.

-::: info
+::: warning

-Typing `192.168.1.` repeatedly is a nightmare which can be avoided by using `10.0.1.` instead.
+Constantly typing `192.168.X.X` is a waking nightmare which can easily be avoided by using `10.0.X.X` instead.

+Friends don't let friends use `192.168.X.X`.

 :::